baosws/CDCI/README.md

+# Conditional Divergence based Causal Inference

-This is the implementation of our paper: Bao Duong and Thin Nguyen. [https://openreview.net/forum?id=8X6cWIvY_2v](Bivariate causal discovery via conditional divergence).
+This is the implementation of our paper: Bao Duong and Thin Nguyen.
+[Bivariate causal discovery via conditional divergence](https://openreview.net/forum?id=8X6cWIvY_2v).
 In First Conference on Causal Learning and Reasoning, 2022.

-1. Dependencies
+## Dependencies

 - numpy
 - pandas